divyanshk/Papers-Blogs/index.md

 * The attention weights are the relevance of the encoder hidden states (values) in processing the decoder state (query) and are calculated based on the encoder hidden states (keys) and the decoder hidden state (query)
 * The query is the 'word' being decoded; keys are the input sequence, and the output is the sequence with relevance weights, with higher weight on the correct translation for that 'word'
 * The encoder uses source sentence’s embeddings for its keys, values, and queries, whereas the decoder uses the encoder’s outputs for its keys and values and the target sentence’s embeddings for its queries
-* Multi-head attention lets the aarchitecure paarallelise the attention mechanism; jointly attend to information from different representation subspaces at different positions
+* Multi-head attention lets the architecure parallelise the attention mechanism; jointly attend to information from different representation subspaces at different positions
 * Encoder uses self attention, where it can attend to all positions in the previous layer of the encoder
 * The architecture includes masking in the decoder to prevent leftward information flow
 * Weight tying is used in the embeddigns and pre-softmax linear transformation layers